-Between all the familiar faces (and for those of you who are wondering or get all swoon-y over Heri, never fear, he plays a prominent role) and slew of newbies, there is plenty of character drama.
-What I like about that is that it never overreaches nor does it feel misplaced – in other words, while there are a lot of “soap opera” like twists, nothing ever comes across as “too much.”
-The character writing was really magnificent this season.
-I grew to admire and like Kitty (Amy Beth Hayes) in these installments (she’s MUCH more than a dizzy, pretty face), was shocked my idea vs. the actual of an introduced character was nothing like that image (one whom we only knew off-screen the first season), became fond of Agnes’ determination to persevere, and was impressed by the changes in Miss Mardle (geek alert!
-When I saw series one, I’d not seen the infamous season three of Sherlock, so imagine my thrill seeing her play the lovely Mary Watson) and most of all, the shift in Harry’s personality is wonderful.
+Between all the familiar faces (and for those wondering, never fear, Heni plays a prominent role) and slew of newbies, there’s plenty of character drama.
+What I like about that is it never overreaches nor does it feel misplaced; in other words, while there’s a lot of “soap opera” like twists, nothing ever comes across as “too much.”
+The character writing is magnificent.
+I grow to admire and like Kitty (Amy Beth Hayes)(she’s more than a dizzy, pretty face); am shocked my idea vs. the actual of a new character is opposite (one whom we only know off-screen the first season); become fond of Agnes’ determination to persevere; and the changes in Miss Mardle impress (geek alert!
+She’s in the infamous season three of Sherlock, so imagine my thrill seeing her play the lovely Mary Watson); and most of all, the shift in Harry’s personality is wonderful.

 It’s so nice to see him change (though some of you will perhaps still find fault with him because of the implications when Rose first returns, I overlook it because of how he behaves once Rose returns) and become a better family man.
 His business sense is the same which makes him admirable; I’m not sure how he’s so messed up at home and such a champion with his employees.
 It certainly helps offset his mistreatment of Rose.
 (Oh, yes, and there is a guest appearance by Anthony Howell, Foyle’s War.)